vgorbic1/Tutorials/Java/interview-questions.md

 **How to compare two strings are equal in value, what is the best method?**

-`string1.equals(string2)` It returns true if string1 is equals to string2 in value.
+`string1.equals(string2)` It returns true if string1 is equal to string2 in value.
 Else, it will return false.